Marburg virus outbreak: What you need to know as Europe fears cases

 Editor

-An outbreak of a highly infectious disease has killed at least nine people in Rwanda, sparking concerns of a wider spread.
+An outbreak of a highly infectious disease has killed at least twelve people in Rwanda, sparking concerns of a wider spread.

 The Marburg virus disease, which is similar to Ebola, has killed hundreds of people in recent years, mostly in African nations.
 It is fatal for about half the people it infects according to data from the World Health Organisation (WHO).